rezaharasani/cms/argocd/README.md

 # How to set up ArgoCD on Linux

 ## 🧩 Installation
+To install ArgoCD on a Linux OS, we can use two different ways: Linux-Based, and Helm-Based commands.
+Some part of installation in both ways are the same.
+So, while installing the second way, we just explain the difference part.

+### 🧩 Install ArgoCD from Linux commnads:

 ### 1. Install kubectl (if not already installed)
 Argo CD requires access to a Kubernetes cluster.
 Install kubectl for `arm64`:
 ```shell